katzchang/ProsciuttoGit/README.md

 -------
 1. Open Preferences > ProsciuttoGit.
 2. Add Author and Committer settings.
-3. Run JUnit test runner in gitted project
+3. Run JUnit test runner in your gitted project
-4. Run git log at project root directory, and you'll see how it works.
+4. Run git log at the project root directory, and you'll see how it works.

 Warning
 -------